monotone-studio/monotone/README.md

 ## Storage for Sequential data

 Monotone is a modern embeddable data storage designed from the ground up precisely for sequential workloads, such as append write and range scans.
-The storage architecture is inspired by a Log-Structured approach and implements a custom-made `memory-disk-cloud` hybrid engine.

-Typical use cases can include IoT, events, time series, crypto, blockchain, finance, monitoring, logs collection, Kafka-style workloads.
+Typical use cases include `IoT, events, time series, crypto, blockchain, finance, monitoring, logs collection, and Kafka-style workloads`.

 Made to match the following requirements: